RemyVim/ink-if-story-template/docs/devlog/accessibility-screen-readers.md

 If you want to learn more about web accessibility:

-- Turn on your system's screen reader (VoiceOver on Mac, Narrator on Windows, Orca on Linux) and try navigating some websites.
+- Turn on your system's screen reader (VoiceOver on Mac, Narrator on Windows, Orca on Linux—although I couldn't figure that last one out...) and try navigating some websites.
 It's eye-opening.
 - [WebAIM](https://webaim.org/) has excellent practical guides.
 - The [A11y Project checklist](https://www.a11yproject.com/checklist/) is a good starting point for auditing your own work.